Enalean/tuleap-documentation-en/languages/en/user-guide/frs.rst

-There are 2 ways by which project administrators can provide access to their project source code on Tuleap: the software configuration management repository (CVS or Subversion) and the Delivery Manager.
+There are 2 ways by which project administrators can provide access to their project source code on Tuleap: the software configuration management repository (Subversion or Git) and the Delivery Manager.
 At first glance, having two distinct Tuleap services seems redundant.
 However both have been developed with different objectives and target audience in mind and they are very much